 In addition to tracking your spending, the app also tracks your bills.
 You can see all of your bills and accounts in one place.
 The reminders to schedule payments and get alerts about your bills can really help you see where your money is going every month.

-The app is very versatile, so you will have the ability to adjust your budgets as your needs change.
-Life is unpredictable, so it’s good to have all of your financial information in one place to help you make decisions along the way.
-The app will allow you to manage your finances from your phone, so it is a great tool for anyone with a busy life.
+Thus it’s good to have all of your financial information in one place to help you make decisions along the way.
+The app will allow you to manage your finances from your phone.
+So it is a great tool for anyone with a busy life.

 In addition to bill pay and expense tracking, Mint also offers a free credit score.
 If you need help improving your score, Mint will offer insight on how to get to where you want to be.